 A large amount of waste that goes to landfill is organic.
 This represents a wasted resource that fills limited landfill space.
-Organic matter in landfill breaks down and releases methane, a potent greenhouse gas, whilst producing liquid waste known as leachate that can impact on the environment.
-(NSW EPA).
+Organic matter in landfill breaks down and releases greenhouse gases including methane, which is a particularly potent greenhouse gas.
+As the organic waste decomposes it also produces liquid waste known as leachate that can impact on the environment.

-- Food waste: fruit, vegetables, tea, bread, cereals, eggshells, grains, meat, dairy products.
+Food waste: fruit, vegetables, tea, bread, cereals, eggshells, grains, meat, and dairy products.

-- Other: paper, animal hair, faeces, vacuum cleaner dust, hair, wool, wood ash.
+Other: paper, animal hair, faeces, vacuum cleaner dust, hair, wool, and wood ash.

 Environmental Benefits